-The UKRI Centre for Doctoral Training in Accountable, Responsible and Transparent AI (ART-AI) at Bath is looking to recruit its second cohort to start in September 2020.
-At least 10 students will be fully funded for four years (stipend, fees and research support budget).
+The UKRI Centre for Doctoral Training in Accountable, Responsible and Transparent AI (ART-AI) at the University of Bath is keen to recruit graduates interested in both the applications and implications of Artificial Intelligence.

 Key themes of the programme include:

 - transparency and intelligibility of AI

 - risk and decision making with AI